-10. Once the connection to an external device has been established the system will start generating regular counting and zone events with the latest data from the sensor as well as corresponding alert events when the configured thresholds are crossed.
-Zone events will only be generated when the level and dwell time are not 0:
+10. Once the connection to an external device has been established the system will start generating counting and zone events with the latest data from the sensor as well as corresponding alert events when the configured thresholds are crossed.
+Counting events will be generated once every 5 seconds and zone events will be generated every 60 seconds but only when the level and dwell time are not 0: